ronin1/fastapi-template/README.md

 # It will create an virtual environment with all depdencies installed at ./.venv.
 $ python3 -m venv .venv
 $ source .venv/bin/activate
-# now install all packages
-$ pip3 install -r shared_lib/requirements.txt
-$ pip3 install -r api/requirements.txt
-$ pip3 install -r worker/requirements.txt
 # you only need to do these above steps once
+# Now install all packages.
+You can repeat this as new packages are added by you
+$ make pip-setup

 # if you're not running the above, active your virtual environment
 $ source .venv/bin/active